Why do cats lick the floor?

 Anti-anxiety medications can be effective in treating compulsive and stress disorders in cats.
 There are a number of drugs available including:

-- Clomipramine (Clomicalm/Anafranil): A tricyclic antidepressant (TCA) which is thought to increase the activity of the neurotransmitter serotonin, which contributes to mood regulation and feelings of well-being and happiness.
+- Clomipramine (Clomicalm/Anafranil): A tricyclic antidepressant (TCA) that is thought to increase the activity of the neurotransmitter serotonin, which contributes to mood regulation and feelings of well-being and happiness.

 - Fluoxetine (Prozac, Reconcile, Sarafem): A selective serotonin reuptake inhibitor (SSRI) works by preventing the brain from reabsorbing serotonin.
 In this way, fluoxetine helps the brain to maintain enough serotonin so that you the cat has a feeling of well-being, due to improved communication between brain cells.